janousch/Unreal-Engine-Test-Forge/README.md

 ### Delays

-Automated Blueprint Tests Plugin comes with additional _delay_ nodes that you might find useful when building your tests.
+Test Forge Plugin comes with additional _delay_ nodes that you might find useful when building your tests.
 Take a look at [Documentation/Delays.md](Documentation/Delays.md) for more details.

 ### Simulating Input